How to Create a Content Marketing Strategy in 7 Easy Steps

 Use external links

 External linking within body copy to 3rd party sites, blog topics and media created by subject matter experts can help readers find more info on the topic.
-It also send good search signals to Google which is a bonus.
+It also sends good search signals to Google which is a bonus.

 Step 7: Distribute and Share Content